gopikrishna152/WebServer/README.md

 # Java Webserver

-This project is a simple implementation of a web server using socket programming in Java.
-The web server serves static files to clients over HTTP.
+This project is a simple implementation of a web server using socket programming in Java.The primary goal of this project is to compare the performance differences between single-threaded, multi-threaded, and thread pool implementations.
+The server accepts or rejects client connections and measures latency.

 ## Table of Contents